DoodleScheduling/frontend-challenge-chat-api/README.md

 # Doodle Frontend Challenge API

 Welcome to the Doodle Frontend Challenge!
-This repository contains a simple chat API that you'll use as the backend for your frontend implementation.
+This repository contains a chat API using MongoDB for storage that you'll use as the backend for your frontend implementation.

 ## Overview